Bolexzy/simple_shell/README.md

   $
   ```

-  If a command line argument is invoked, sodash will take that first argument as a file from which to read commands.
+  If a command line argument is invoked, **lsh** will take that first argument as a file from which to read commands.

 Example:
  ```